FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_add_server_to_cluster.md

     >
     > The Administration Tool does not prevent you from adding the same IP address to the cluster more than one, but this is not a valid operation and the additional entries do not add servers to the cluster.

-5. Start the Administration Tool service on the added <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+5. Start the Administration Tool service on the added {{< SecureTransport/componentshortname >}} Server.
 Log on to the Administration Tool and start the TM server and required protocol servers.
 The feature license defines the maximum number of nodes in an EC.
 If you attempt to start a TM that exceeds the maximum number of nodes defined in the feature license, the TM will not start or process tasks.

 > **Note:**
 >